This week three things happened; the only three things that didn’t involve copious alcohol on my part.

 Why don’t we live our lives in a way that makes us feel happy and fulfilled?
 Why do we get the half Uni degrees and house deposits and never look for a greater purpose?
-Just because society tells you money and security make the world go around doesn’t mean they’re right.
-What kind of life is that really?
+Just because society tells you money and security make the world go around doesn’t mean that’s right for everyone.

 People are kind.
 Have faith in them.
 It’s other people’s kindness that have helped Seb in his journey and I can absolutely say the same about mine.
 Be it a place to stay, an adventure companion, a lift to the airport, a free meal, a big hug: kindness is all around us.

 Not knowing what’s around the corner is the greatest feeling in the world.
 As scary as being outside of your comfort zone is, fear let’s you know you’re alive.
-I literally live for that feeling.
+I live for that feeling now.
 It’s addictive.
-I hope I spend the rest of my life in a perpetual state of adventure and maybe one day have a nice man by my side who feels the same.
+I hope I spend the rest of my life in a perpetual state of adventure and maybe one day have a person by my side who feels the same.
 We’ll see.

 3. My sister lost yet another friend.